 Antisocial Personality Disorder

-Antisocial personality disorder (ASPD) is marked by a lack of interest in or concern with the rights of others, or with societal standards in general.
+Antisocial personality disorder symptoms and characteristics include lack of interest in or concern with the rights of others, or with societal standards in general.
 It leads to a wide variety of manipulative, self-interested, and antisocial behavior, causing conflicts in relationships and, quite often, a slew of legal problems.
 Personality disorders like ASDP are difficult to treat, but with diligent effort its worst tendencies can be managed and its most destructive effects neutralized.

 What Is Antisocial Personality Disorder?